-Giving a speech or presentation can be stressful.
-Even seasoned public speakers get butterflies in their stomachs prior to stepping on stage.
 Most people deal with the pressure by trying to calm down.
-They sit quietly, take deep breaths and tell themselves, silently or aloud, to calm down, that there is nothing to worry about, etc. But recent research suggests that this might be precisely the wrong strategy.
+They sit quietly and tell themselves, silently or aloud, to calm down, that there is nothing to worry about, etc. But recent research suggests that this might be the wrong strategy.

-Trying to calm down is not a good strategy
+Trying to calm down is a bad strategy

 In a paper in the Journal of Experimental Psychology: General, which is published by the American Psychological Association, Professor Alison Wood Brooks of the Harvard Business School found that “[a]n overwhelming majority of people (more than 90%) believe the best way to manage pre-performance anxiety is to ‘try to calm down'”.
 Brooks believes that a better approach is to reframe the anxiety as excitement.

 Drawing on previous research, Professor Brooks describes anxiety as “a state of distress and/or physiological arousal in reaction to stimuli including novel situations and the potential for undesirable outcomes”.
-Such stimuli include singing in front of others, taking a test, having a job interview and, of course, speaking in public.
+Such stimuli include singing in front of others, taking a test, having a job interview and speaking in public.

 All psychological states share two attributes: arousal and valence.
 Arousal can be high (e.g., afraid, excited) or low (e.g., bored, relaxed).
 Valence refers to whether a psychological state is positive (e.g., excited, relaxed) or negative (e.g., afraid bored.)
 Thus, there are four quadrants to psychological states as in the grid below.